juztin/flask-restpoints/README.rst

 ================

-`Flask-RestPoints`_ is an extension to `Flask`_ that allows adds a few health check endpoints (ping, epoch, and status) to the Flask application.
+`Flask-RestPoints`_ is an extension to `Flask`_ that allows adds a few health check endpoints (ping, time, and status) to the Flask application.

 ::